The Secret Ingredient to Our Success

 Robert L. Peters, Graphic Designer and Educator

 From the start, one of Waggl’s primary differentiators has been its strong roots in design thinking.
 As we founded Waggl, we continually asked ourselves, “What would it look like to build a company from the ground up with design thinking as a part of the DNA?
 What kind of impact could design thinking have on the strategic growth of a startup?”
-We’ve learned a few things along the way, and would love to share some of our perspectives.
+We’ve learned a few things along the way, we’ve learnt just how important graphic design companies are in the B2B world, and would love to share some of our perspectives.

 4 key principles of design strategy, as applied to a growing startup